-With many thanks to our new GSW Publicity Chair, Mark Eldridge, our Facebook page and other social media are up and running with many interesting postings already.
+Our Facebook page and other social media are up and running with many interesting postings already.
 Your involvement on our various social media platforms helps GSW make a difference.
 Please like, share, tag and submit pictures from your rides, etc.

 Read more about Meetup HERE

 Read more about Strava HERE

 Of course, new social media folks should always join the parent GSW CLUB to receive the GSW newsletter (Pedal Talk), for insurance purposes, for discounts, and other advantages.
 See Membership Info